pasta puttanesca

 Instructions

-• Bring a large pot of water to a boil for the pasta.
+• Bring a large pot of salted water to a boil and cook spaghetti until al dente.
+Reserve a cup of pasta water before draining.

-• Heat olive oil in a medium skillet over medium-high heat.
-Add garlic and cook for 15 seconds, until it becomes slightly golden and fragrant
+• Heat olive oil in a large skillet over medium heat.
+Add garlic and cook until fragrant (30–45 seconds).

-• Add anchovies, capers, olives, and chili flakes.
-Cook for 1 minute.
+• Add capers, black & green olives, and chili flakes.
+Cook for 30 seconds to release flavour.

 Notes